Probably Approximately Correct Greedy Maximization with Efficient Bounds on Information Gain for Sensor Selection: Experimental Results

 To evaluate a given algorithm, a trajectory was sampled randomly.
 At each timestep in the trajectory, a subset of $k$ cameras out of $n=20$ were selected by the algorithm.
 Using the resulting observations, the person was tracked using an unweighted particle filter \cite{particlef}, starting from a random initial belief.
 At each timestep, a prediction $\argmax_s b(s)$ about the person's location was compared to the person's true location.
 Performance is the total number of correct predictions made over multiple trajectories.
+For multi-person tracking, the best subsets of cameras for each person were computed independently of each other and then the subset with the highest value of $F$ was selected.

+We conducted experiments with different values of $n$ and $k$.
+As a baseline, we use greedy maximization and lazier greedy maximization.
+Since we cannot compute $F$ exactly, greedy maximization simply uses an approximation, based on MLE estimates of conditional entropy, ignoring the resulting bias and making no attempt to reason about confidence bounds.
+Lazier greedy maximization, in each iteration, samples a subset of size $R$ from $\mathcal{X}$ and selects from that subset the element that maximizes the estimated marginal gain.
+Neither greedy nor lazier greedy maximization employ lazy evaluations, i.e., pruning elements via a priority queue as in lazy greedy maximization, because the reliance on approximation of $F$ means pruning is no longer justified.
+In addition, since lazy greedy maximization's pruning is based on marginal gain instead of $F$, the bias is exacerbated by the presence of two entropy approximation instead of one.

+For greedy maximization and lazier greedy maximization, the number of samples $M$ used to approximately compute $F$ was varied from 10 to 100.
+For lazier greedy maximization, the value of $R$ was also varied from 5 to 15.
+For PAC greedy maximization, the number of samples used to compute the upper and lower bounds were fixed to 20 and 10 respectively, while the parameter $\epsilon_{1}$ was varied from 0.1 to 0.5.
+On average the length of each trajectory sampled was 30 timesteps and the experiments were performed on 30 trajectories for $k=1$, 17 trajectories for $k=2$ and 20 trajectories for $k=3$, with 5 independent runs for $k=3$ and 3 independent runs for $k=2$ and $k=1$.
+To avoid clutter, we show results for only the two best performing parameter settings of each algorithm.